 We are a non-profit member-based station, run by volunteers who provide national news, local weather details, community information, and entertainment to our listening audience.

 We promote and support Australian artists both established and emerging.
 We also support local, not-for-profit organisations and community groups by promoting their events and services on air.

 We broadcast 24 hours a day, live from 6am to late, seven days a week with the majority of 100.9FM’s programs being locally produced and presented.

-When tuning into Great Southern FM you’ll hear a mix of contemporary, jazz, blues, country, classical, gospel, indigenous, classic rock, and easy listening music, and in response to our listeners our music spans from the 1940s to today.
+When tuning into Great Southern FM you’ll hear a mix of contemporary, jazz, blues, country, classical, gospel, First Nations, classic rock, and easy listening music, and in response to our listeners our music spans from the 1940s to today.

 Our music reflects our diverse community.

 Being authentic and inclusive to provide quality entertainment, information and a voice for our community.